saezlab/mistyR/README.md

 ## System Requirements

-mistyR requires a standard configuration and enough RAM to store the analyzed dataset and to support in-memory operations.
+**mistyR** requires a standard configuration and enough RAM to store the analyzed dataset and to support in-memory operations.

-The package requires installed R version 4.0 or higher.
-This package has been tested on a macOS Big Sur.
+The package requires R version 4.0 or higher.
+This package is developed on macOS Big Sur.
 The package should be compatible with Windows, Linux and maxOS operating systems.

 ## Installation